 Repressed?
 May be.
 But he stole something on the collective farm.
 And this law was adopted then.
 So all uneducated Siberians, my relatives believed that he was sitting for theft.
 Then, by the way, he fought and was repeatedly awarded.
 But this is a different story.

 Under the "bloody Stalinist regime", after carrying out collectivization, industrialization and other socialist reforms, no matter how cruel they may be, the peasants returned to social labor.
 To life in society.
 When everyone was responsible for everyone and everything for everyone.
 Rich in the whole village and starving the whole village.

-Those of the veteran readers who grew up in the 60-70s remember this feeling of community.
-When any woman could scoop some Skoda and cover her knee with green stuff if she fell unsuccessfully.
+Veteran readers who grew up in the 60s and 70s remember this sense of community.
+When any woman could shugan for some Skoda and cover her knee with green paint if she fell unsuccessfully.
 Moreover, this was not only in the villages.
-In the same way, people lived in provincial cities.
+People lived in the same way in provincial cities.
 All children were supervised by all adults.
-And adults lived as one family.
+And the adults lived as one family.